-Here, general limitations of the application of the CM SAG GAC surface radiation data sets arr presented.
+Here, general limitations of the application of the CM SAF GAC surface radiation data sets are presented.
 More specific limitations and shortcomings for each data set can be found in the ATBD [RD 2].

 The calculation of daily averages of the surface incoming shortwave radiation requires at least 20 observations to be available in each grid box.
 The sun synchronous orbit of the NOAA satellites does not allow a high temporal coverage in lower latitudes.
-Hence, especially during times when only few AVHRR satellites were in orbit, the calculation of daily averages (and hence, monthly averages) was only possible at higher latitudes, resulting in large areas of missing data over the tropical regions.
-An ongoing study evaluates an improved sampling strategy with the aim to increase the coverage of the CM SAF SIS data set.
+Hence, especially during times when only few AVHRR satellites were in orbit (Note that prior to 2001 maximal 2 AVHRR instruments have been in orbit at the same time.), the calculation of daily averages (and hence, monthly averages) was only possible at higher latitudes, resulting in large areas of missing data over the tropical regions.
+The following time periods are heavily affected by the reduced availability of satellite input data: January 1982 to August 1991, November 1994 to January 1995, August to December 2000.
+Due to the reduced accuracy of the satellite-derived data, no data of the surface solar irradiance is provided in snow-covered areas.
+For the analysis of time series a treatment of missing data has to be included.
+It is also not recommended to derive large-scale averages (e.g., global, zonal, meridional) from the CLARA A2 SIS data record.